chloeanz04/Video-Game-Recommendation-System/README.md

 # [Python] Video Game Recommendation System

-## Project Overview
+## Overview
-This project implements a personalized recommendation system for video games, designed to help users discover new titles based on their preferences and interaction history.
-The system leverages machine learning techniques to tackle information overload, ensuring users receive relevant and highly personalized suggestions.
+This project implements a personalized recommendation system for video games, designed to help users discover new titles based on their preferences.

 **Core Objectives:**
 - Develop and evaluate high-performing recommendation models.